 Camp EDMO is American Camp Association Accredited!

-The American Camp Association’s rigorous accreditation process and comprehensive peer review ensures the camps they accredit practice the most up-to-date, research-based standards in camp operation and provide an environment committed to safety.
+The American Camp Association’s rigorous accreditation process and comprehensive peer review ensure the camps they accredit practice the most up-to-date, research-based standards in camp operation and provide an environment committed to safety.

 As an accredited camp, not only are we able to proudly display the ACA logo on our website, but we can also tell our families that we provide: